 But the door didn’t open, at least not soon enough.

-Instead, the man watching Belinda from the white delivery truck opened his door and stepped out.
+Instead, a man watching Belinda from a white delivery truck opened his door and stepped out.
 He left the vehicle at the curb, walked toward her, and asked some casual questions.

 On that afternoon in 2009, Belinda’s biggest worry was homework.
 She was brand new to her school in Mixco, a vast suburb outside Guatemala City, and was already struggling to keep up when she fell ill and missed a day of class.
 A friend invited her to her house to copy the assignments the teachers had given.